Move from RN to MSN and Learn to Utilize Data to Drive Impactful Change

 This graduate course is designed to engage the student in planning, analyzing, and designing a relational database management system (DBMS) for use by nurse administrators, clinicians, educators, and informaticists.
 This experience will provide the knowledge needed to advocate for nursing informatics needs within the field of healthcare.

 Interprofessional Communication and Leadership in Healthcare is designed to help students prepare for success in the online environment at Western Governors University and beyond.
 Student success starts with the social support and self-reflective awareness that will prepare them to handle the challenges of all academic programs.
-In this course, students will participate in group activities and complete several individual assignments.
-The group activities are aimed at finding support and gaining insight from other students.
-The assignments are intended to give the student an opportunity to reflect on where they are and where they would like to be.
-The activities in each group meeting are designed to give students several tools they can use to achieve success.
+In this course, students will complete several individual assignments that are intended to give the student an opportunity to reflect on where they are and where they would like to be.
+The activities in the course are designed to give students several tools they can use to achieve success.
 This course is designed as a four-part intensive learning experience.
-Students will attend six group meetings during the term.
-At each meeting, students will engage in activities that will help them understand their own educational journey and find support and inspiration in the journey of others.
+Students will engage in activities that will help them understand their own educational journey and find support and inspiration in the journey of others.
 There are no prerequisites for this course.

 Comprehensive Health Assessment builds upon students’ existing knowledge of nursing assessment.
 The course presents current and innovative assessment techniques of the physical, mental, emotional, and spiritual well-being of patients.
 Use of assessment data and shared decision-making are discussed throughout the course.
 This course also outlines the concepts of a head-to-toe assessment, providing students with an understanding of how to critically think about the different aspects of the assessment and analyze patient cues to determine the implications of findings.
 Students will also analyze lifestyle and cultural implications of health.
 All prior courses in the sequence for this program serve as prerequisites for this course.